-The vacuum generator is mounted on the holding tank and contains stored vacuum.
+The vacuum generator contains stored vacuum and is connected to the holding tank.
 System vacuum is monitored by a vacuum switch, which is located on the vacuum generator tank.
 When the switch senses a drop in vacuum in the system, it automatically signals the pump to energize and bring the vacuum back to operating level.
-This process is normally completed in less than two minutes.
+This process is normally completed in less than a couple minutes.

 It is normal for the stored vacuum to leak down slightly between flushes, causing the vacuum pump to run for a short period.
 The pump should not run more than once every three hours after the last flush for recharging the system.
-A holding tank fluid level monitor and macerator pump-out switch are located in a panel near the toilet.
+A holding tank fluid level monitor is located in a panel near the toilet.
 Refer to the head manufacturer owner's manual for more information on the operation of the marine head system.